 I do save time when using the 1 gallon BIAB process over my standard all grain process.

 While it typically takes me 4 hours to brew using my all grain technique, I seem to come in at just under 3 hours using the 1 gallon BIAB process.
 That’s a time savings of 25% which I’ll take.
 I do notice that I’m getting more efficient every time I brew using this Brew In A Bag process, so I’m hoping to get this closer to 2.5 hours as I get more brews under my belt.

 The big time savings I’m finding is in the mashing and boiling process, as I’ve been able to shave close to an hour off my standard times.
 Not only do I boil for less time, it takes less time to bring that smaller volume of water to a boil using my gas stove top.

-Has the quality of my beer suffered using this 1 gallon BIAB process?
+Has the quality of my beer suffered using this small batch 1 gallon BIAB process?
 Not that I can tell.

 You have to remember, the whole focus of my BrewGround is to analyze what impact a certain ingredient is having on the beer I brew.
 So I’m not necessarily looking for a world class beer that I can enter in a competition.

 This 1 gallon BIAB process has suited me well, as it’s given me an opportunity to sample a number of different hops, and educated me along the way.